Supporting a Community

 Hareda Fakhrudin & Ilham Dirie

-With about 15 to 20 girls attending every Friday, they noticed that their dream was coming to fruition.
+With about 15 to 20 girls attending every Friday, they saw that their dream was coming to fruition.
 “At first, we didn’t even think people would attend, but slowly more girls started to show up, and we were so happy!” says Fakhrudin.
 The sessions take place at Elmbank Community Centre which is roughly a 10-minute drive from Dixon and Kipling Ave.
-Dirie and Fakhrudin wanted to make sure that the sessions were in close proximity to Dixon, so that parents did not have to drive too far.
+Dirie and Fakhrudin wanted to make sure that the sessions were close to Dixon, so that parents did not have to drive too far.
 The goal for Dirie and Fakhrudin was to make sure that the girls were having fun playing basketball, while also socializing with their peers in the community.

 While Fakhrudin and Dirie’s methods may be different from Calarco’s, they strive toward the same goal.
 Calarco’s goal for this year is simple: “I would like to paint a better picture of my neighbourhood, a place that provided me with a variety of experiences as dynamic as the people who call it home.”
 Calarco wants to acknowledge his community, the hardworking people and local artists who strive every day to help move their community and world in the right direction.
 Sagal Ali attends the basketball sessions every Friday and loves how girls from her community are enjoying themselves and other’s company.
 “I think it’s great what Hareda and Ilham are doing.
 There’s a sense of unity every time we are all together and that’s what it’s all about.”